Plan for Post Tax Proceeds

 Sale Structure: Stock or Asset Sale?

 In an asset sale you aren’t actually selling the company, rather you are selling the “pieces” of the balance sheet “a la carte”.
-You might sell all assets and all liabilities, but depending on your negotiations you might just be selling goodwill and fixed assets (thus retaining cash, AR, AP, liabilities, etc).
-The tax implications on an asset sale are a bit more complicated.
+You might sell all assets and all liabilities, but depending on your negotiations, you might just be selling goodwill and fixed assets (thus retaining cash, AR, AP, liabilities, etc).
+The tax implications of an asset sale are a bit more complicated.
 Goodwill is taxed at capital gains (20%), but generally speaking the other assets are taxed at ordinary income (think about 40% all in).

 Installment Sale

 Not all deals are structured “cash at close.”
 In fact, studies show that the vast majority are not all cash deals.
-One such structure is an installment sale which spreads the purchase out over a number of periods (you guessed it – in installments).
+One such structure is an installment sale, which spreads the purchase out over a number of periods (you guessed it–in installments).
 This structure has tax implications as sale proceeds are realized over a multitude of periods.
-So this is another situation in which your tax advisor can run some scenarios to help you understand post-tax proceeds.
+So, this is another situation in which your tax advisor can run some scenarios to help you understand post-tax proceeds.

 Company Structure